vojtechruz/vojtechruzicka-blog/drafts/maven-archetypes/index.md

 ### JHipster
 [JHipster](https://www.jhipster.tech/) is actually a Yeoman generator under a hood.
 It allow you to generate Spring Boot projects with Frontend in Either React, Angular or Vue.

 There is much more though.
 It optionally supports microservices and cloud deployment.
-It integrates sass, webpack, bootstrap, various databases, ELK, caching, docker and much more.
+It integrates sass, webpack, bootstrap, various databases, ELK, caching, docker, WebSockets and much more.

 It is definitely worth checking if you want to easily generate your whole application front to back with a standardized opinionated stack.